 From 1 July 2017, there are additional eligibility requirements to be entitled to the spouse tax offset.
-The spouse receiving the contributions cannot contribute more than their non-concessional contributions cap for the relevant year and must have a TSB less than the general transfer balance cap immediately before the start of the financial year in which the contribution was made (\$1.7 million as at 30 June 2022 for the 2022/23 financial year).
+The spouse receiving the contributions cannot contribute more than their non-concessional contributions cap for the relevant year and must have a TSB less than the general transfer balance cap immediately before the start of the financial year in which the contribution was made.
+For the 2024/25 financial year this was \$1,900,000 and was indexed to \$2,000,000 for the 2025/26 financial year.

-The information in this explanatory document is provided by SuperGuardian Pty Ltd AFSL No 485643 (SuperGuardian) and is current as at 1 July 2023.
+The information in this explanatory document is provided by SuperGuardian Pty Ltd AFSL No 485643 (SuperGuardian) and is current as at 12 May 2025.
 We do not warrant that the information in this explanatory document is accurate, complete or suitable for your needs and for this reason you should not rely on it.